-Course Code: PFAR 0801 Course Credit: 4 ourse Title: Concepts and Theories in a Comparative Fram

-Course Title: Concepts and Theories in a Comparative Framework (Part 1) [CTCF -1] Course Type: Major
+Course Code: PFAR 0801 Course Credit: 4 Course Title: Concepts and Theories in a Comparative Framework (Part 1) [CTCF -1] Course Type: Major

 Natya Shasta and Poetics: comparisons and contrasts

 - 1. Historical and Philosophical Backgrounds

 - 2. Anukarana and Mimesis

 - 3. Rasa and catharsis

 - 4. Typology of Drama: Dasaroopakas and tragedy/comedy

 - 5. Contexts and Audiences

 - 6. Dynamics of Staging

 - 7. Regionality and Transregionality in performing arts: a) vritti, marga, desi b) South Indian Concepts: Tinai and Meyppadu in Tolkappiam